empicano/aiomqtt/docs/subscribing-to-a-topic.md

 asyncio.run(main())
 ```

 In case task groups are not an option (e.g. because you run aiomqtt [alongside a web framework](alongside-fastapi-and-co.md)) you can start the listener in a fire-and-forget way.
-The idea is to use asyncio's `create_task` but not `await` the created task:
+The idea is to use asyncio's `create_task` without awaiting the created task:

 ```{caution}
 You need to be a bit careful with this approach.
 Exceptions raised in asyncio tasks are propagated only when we `await` the task.
 In this case, we explicitly don't.